Rajpratik71/linux-manPages/snap.md

        snap [OPTIONS]

 DESCRIPTION
        The  snap command lets you install, configure, refresh and remove snaps.
-Snaps are packages that work across many different Linux  dis‐ tributions,  enabling secure delivery and operation of the latest apps and utilities.
+Snaps are packages that work across many different Linux distributions, enabling secure delivery and operation of the latest apps and utilities.

 OPTIONS
 COMMANDS
    abort
        Abort a pending change

        The abort command attempts to abort a change that still has pending tasks.

        Usage: snap abort [abort-OPTIONS]

        --last Select last change of given type (install, refresh, remove, try, auto-refresh, etc.).
 A question mark at the end of the type means to do nothing (instead of returning an error)  if  no change of the given type is found.
 Note the question mark could need protecting from the shell.

    ack
        Add an assertion to the system

        The ack command tries to add an assertion to the system assertion database.

        The assertion may also be a newer revision of a pre-existing assertion that it will replace.

-       To  succeed the assertion must be valid, its signature verified with a known public key and the assertion consistent with and  its  prerequi‐ site in the database.
+       To succeed the assertion must be valid, its signature verified with a known public key and the assertion consistent with and its prerequisite in the database.

    alias
        Set up a manual alias

        The alias command aliases the given snap application to the given alias.

        Once this manual alias is setup the respective application command can be invoked just using the alias.

        Usage: snap alias [alias-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

    aliases
        List aliases in the system

        The aliases command lists all aliases available in the system and their status.

        $ snap aliases <snap>

        Lists only the aliases defined by the specified snap.

-       An  alias  noted  as undefined means it was explicitly enabled or dis‐ abled but is not defined in the current revision of the snap, possibly temporarily  (e.g.   because of a revert).
+       An  alias  noted  as  undefined  means it was explicitly enabled or disabled but is not defined in the current revision of the snap, possibly temporarily (e.g.  because of a revert).
 This can cleared with 'snap alias --reset'.

    changes
        List system changes

        The changes command displays a summary of system changes performed recently.

        Usage: snap changes [changes-OPTIONS]

        --abs-time
               Display absolute times (in RFC 3339 format).
 Otherwise, display relative times up to 60 days, then YYYY-MM-DD.

    check-snapshot
        Check a snapshot

        The check-snapshot command verifies the user, system and configuration data of the snaps included in the specified snapshot.

        The check operation runs the same data integrity verification that is performed when a snapshot is restored.

        By default, this command checks all the data in a snapshot.
-Alterna‐ tively, you can specify the data of which snaps to check, or for which users, or a combination of these.
+Alternatively, you can specify the data of which snaps to check, or for which users, or a combination of these.

-       If a snap is included in a  check-snapshot  operation,  excluding  its system  and  configuration data from the check is not currently possi‐ ble.
+       If a snap is included in a check-snapshot operation, excluding its system and configuration data from the check is not currently possible.
 This restriction may be lifted in the future.

        Usage: snap check-snapshot [check-snapshot-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

        --users
               Check data of only specific users (comma-separated) (default: all users)

    connect
        Connect a plug to a slot

        The connect command connects a plug to a slot.
 It may be called in the following ways:

        $ snap connect <snap>:<plug> <snap>:<slot>